suku-na/PowerBI-Projects/Karnataka-Crime-Analytics/Readme.md

 ## 🧮 Key Measures (DAX – Conceptual)

-Some example measures that can be used in this report:
+Some example measures used in this report:

 ```DAX
 Total Cases = COUNTROWS(CrimeData)